 Urges To Relapse

-Urges to relapse are thoughts or feelings that make someone want to drink again after they have stopped.
-Relapse urges can be powerful, making it hard to believe in and stay committed to the treatment.
+Urges to relapse are thoughts or feelings that make you want to drink again after you have stopped drinking.
+In rehab, relapse urges can be powerful, making it hard to believe in and stay committed to the treatment.

 Lack of Motivation

-A person’s recovery can be hurt by a lack of motivation, leading to poor adherence, low engagement, less happiness, and a higher risk of dropping out.
+Your recovery can be hurt by a lack of motivation, leading to poor adherence, low engagement, less happiness, and a higher risk of dropping out, as far I know as an experienced.

 Overcoming the Challenges of Alcohol Rehab